niarobles-design/niarobles-design.github.io/projects/strategic-ux-research.md

 This suggests they don’t have a direct or convenient way to access this kind of information.
 Even when they find a movie they’re interested in, they still need to open a cinema app to check its availability and buy the tickets.

-> **I don’t use any specific app for the purpose of discovering interesting movies, but I do use a tracking app for the movies and TV shows I watch.
+> **"I don’t use any specific app for the purpose of discovering interesting movies, but I do use a tracking app for the movies and TV shows I watch.
 Sometimes, the algorithm in this app shows me a good recommendation.
-It’s not something I actively look for in the app, but it occasionally happens”.**
+It’s not something I actively look for in the app, but it occasionally happens".**

 **Opportunity**: we can provide users with a more centralized experience through our cinema app.
 Since users need to check movie availability anyway, offering an easy and comfortable experience could make us their first choice for a cinema app.